Residents’ Rights While in a Nursing Home

 In our great state, and across the nation, nursing home and care facility residents are entitled to the same rights as every other citizen – life, liberty, and the pursuit of happiness.
 These are not privileges that can be snatched away at the whim of an irritable orderly.
 At Crowe Arnold & Majors, LLP, we’ve witnessed first-hand the violations of these rights in facilities all across the state and have litigated a number of successful cases against said violators.

 If you suspect in any way that a loved one living in a residence care home had his or her rights denied, it is imperative you speak with one of our understanding attorney’s today.
 We’re prepared to hold these perpetrators accountable for their actions and will exercise your right to a fair and just compensation.
-Contact us today at (214) 231-0544 or fill out our online form.
+Contact a skilled Dallas nursing home abuse lawyer from our firm today at (214) 231-0544 or fill out our online form.

 What Are Nursing Home Rights in Texas?

 Entering a nursing home does not equal foregoing all protections given to us by our federal and state governments.
 In fact, it is quite the opposite.
 Under Texas Administrative Code 19.401-421, nursing home residents by law are afforded the same rights we all enjoy each day.
 Additionally, under Texas Administrative Code19.701-705 & 19.901 the level of care offered to residents of a nursing facility must be extraordinarily high to satisfy state regulatory commissions.

 - The right to observe their own religion and exercise their faith as they please.

 - The right to choose and retain a personal attending physician.

 - The right to be informed of their medical history and condition.

 - The right to privacy for meetings with family and resident groups.

 - The right to share a room with a spouse when married residents live in the same facility.